Compost Honey Hole

 Similar to the Honey Hole, the Compost Trench is a method where compost is

 buried underground in rows.
-Then, you can plant a row of your favorite vegetables
+Plant a row of your favorite vegetables in the

-in the garden soil above it.
-Like the Honey Hole, as the roots grow, they
+garden soil above it.
+Like the Honey Hole, as the roots grow, they find the

 By burying compost, you are also practicing a method of worm composting.